Privacy and Legal Disclaimers

 Session Cookies: We use session cookies for technical purposes such as to enable better navigation through our site.
 These cookies let our server know that you are continuing a visit to our site.
 The OMB Memo 10-22 Guidance defines our use of session cookies as "Usage Tier 1-Single Session.”
 The policy says, "This tier encompasses any use of single session web measurement and customization technologies."

-For additional information about the Department’s use of Google Analytics, please see our privacy impact assessment, DHS/ALL/PIA-033 Google Analytics (PDF) (June 9, 2011).
+For additional information about the DHS’s use of Google Analytics, please see our privacy impact assessment, DHS/ALL/PIA-033 Google Analytics (PDF) (June 9, 2011).

 Third-Party Websites and Applications